-The Laboratory Director, Laboratory Manager, or QA Officer will, at any time a problem is encountered, question the appropriate staff members and make determinations concerning the quality of the data.
+The Laboratory Director, Laboratory Manager, or QA Officer may at any time a problem is encountered, question the appropriate staff members and make determinations concerning the quality of the data.

 Finally, the client file is checked and verified by the Laboratory Director or other designee who is signing final reports.
-This person spot checks activities associated with the log-in, tracking, extraction, sample analysis, and final reporting for technical and scientific soundness.
+This person spot checks analytical events and activities associated with the log-in, tracking, extraction, sample analysis, and final reporting for technical and scientific soundness.